 What is the Blessing?

-Every child needs to experience something the scriptures call “the blessing.”
-This guide can help you begin the process be imparting the kind of blessing only a parent can give.
+Every child needs to experience something the Scriptures call “the blessing.”
+The following tools can help you begin the process by imparting the kind of blessing only a parent can give.

 The blessing is a powerful tool with which we communicate acceptance and genuine commitment.
 The word comes from the ancient practice of weighing coins on a scale to determine value.
 Blessing someone “adds value” to his or her life.
-We see in scripture the word bless or blessing used almost seven hundred times.
+We see in Scripture the word bless or blessing used almost 700 times.
 The Bible also gives us great evidence that our God is a God of blessing.
-We receive that blessing from our Heavenly Father and have the wonderful opportunity to pass it on.
+Because we receive that blessing from our Heavenly Father, we have the wonderful opportunity to pass it on.